open-mmlab/mmengine/README.md

 ## Introduction

-MMEngine is a fundational library for training deep learning models based on PyTorch.
-It can runs on Linux, Windows, and MacOS.
+MMEngine is a foundational library for training deep learning models based on PyTorch.
+It provides a solid engineering foundation and frees developers from writing redundant codes on workflows.
+It serves as the training engine of all OpenMMLab codebases, which support hundreds of algorithms on various research areas.
+Importantly, MMEngine is also generic to be applied to non-OpenMMLab projects.

 Major features:

-1. A general and powerful runner:
+1. **Universal and powerful runner**.

-   - Users can train different models with several lines of code, e.g., training ImageNet in 80 lines (in comparison with PyTorch example that need more than 400 lines).
+   - Fewer code, e.g., train ImageNet with 1/5 lines of code compared with PyTorch example.
-   - Can train models in popular libraries like TIMM, TorchVision, and Detectron2.
+   - Compatible with popular libraries like OpenMMLab, TorchVision, timm and Detectron2.

-2. An open framework with unified interfaces:
+2. **Open architecture with unified interfaces**.

-   - Users can do one thing to all OpenMMLab 2.x projects with the same code.
-For example, MMRazor 1.x can compress models in all OpenMMLab 2.x projects with 40% of the code reduced from MMRazor 0.x.
-   - Simplify the support of up/down-streams.
-Currently, MMEngine can run on Nvidia CUDA, Mac MPS, AMD, MLU, and other devices.
+   - Handle different algorithm tasks with unified API, e.g., implement a method and apply it to all compatible models.
+   - Support different devices and hardwares with unified API, including CPU, GPU, IPU, Apple silicon, etc.

-3. A `legoified` training process:
+3. **Customizable training process**.

-   - Dynamical training, optimization, and data augmentation strategies like Early stopping
-   - Arbitrary forms of model weight averaging including Exponential Momentum Average (EMA) and Stochastic Weight Averaging (SWA)
-   - Visualize and log whatever you want
-   - Fine-grained optimization strategies of each parameter groups
+   - Define the training process like playing with Legos.
+Rich components and strategies are available.
-   - Flexible control of mixed precision training
+   - Complete control of training with different level of APIs.

 ## Installation

-Before installing MMEngine, please make sure that PyTorch has been successfully installed following the [official guide](https://pytorch.org/get-started/locally/).
+Before installing MMEngine, please ensure that PyTorch has been successfully installed following the [official guide](https://pytorch.org/get-started/locally/).

 Install MMEngine